Dowakiin/Advanced-Information-Retrival-WS24-25-Group22/readme.md

 ##### File Structure
 As mentioned above, [app.py](app.py) provides the entry point.
-Here, during normal start up, so not in prototyping mode, the commandline arguments are handled, the data loaded and the query pipeline initialised and started.
+Here, during normal start up, so not in prototyping mode, the commandline arguments are handled, the data loaded and the query pipeline initialized and started.
 Functions for the data preprocessing and loading are in [dataset_preprocessor.py](dataset_preprocesor.py) and [dataset_loader.py](dataset_loader.py).
 The query pipeline is programmed in [query_pipeline.py](query_pipeline.py) and the queries themselves are defined in [queries.json](queries.json).
 There, the given queries are run through the pipelines for _TF-IDF_, _Word2Vec_, and _BERT_ ([tfidf_processing.py](tfidf_processing.py), [word2vec_processing.py](word2vec_processing.py), and [bert_processing.py](bert_processing.py) respectively).